gyzcode/inference-tutorials-generic/face_detection_tutorial/step_2/Readme.md

 8. [Optional]Now you will see a window displaying the input from the USB camera.
 The performance statistics appear over the image, as the application processes each frame.
 If there is a face in the image, you will see a rectangle surrounding the face with label and confidence value.
 The rectangle will follow the face around the image as it moves and will change sizes to fit the face.

 9. When you want to exit the program, make sure the output window is active and press a key.
-The output window will close and control will return to the XTerm window.
+The output window will close and control will return to the terminal.

 10. You may remember the final step of the code walk-through, where we showed a step that printed out Performance Counts for the application.
 This only happens if you specify the "-pc" command line option.
 Let us run the application one more time to see what kind of output we get from printing those counts.